filiperf00/produce_abn_ret/README.md

   - Firms are identified via Compustat's GVKEY (firm unique permanent identifier).
 Its coverage dates from 1988 to present.
   - **Key firm identifier used:** GVKEY - a Compustat unique firm identifier that tracks it throughout all its history, regardless of corporate events such as mergers or spin-offs.

-**Compustat North America:**
+**Compustat:**
-  - Compustat North America is a marker and corporate financial database containing since the 1950s.
+  - Compustat is a market and corporate financial database dating as far back as the 1950s.
   - The dataset contains stock data, namely stock prices (adjusted for events such as stock splits), of S&P500, merging parties and respective competitors.
   - **Key firm identifier used:** GVKEY and CUSIP